MiKoMW/C-Compiler/desc/part2/README.md

 As seen in the course, the AST can be defined using an abstract grammar.
 You can find the abstract grammar [here](../../grammar/abstract_grammar.txt).
 It is important to ensure that the design of your classes follows the abstract grammar;
-the automated marking system will rely exclusively on the name of the class to determine the type of AST node and will expect the subtrees to appear in the same order as defined in the grammar file.
+the automated marking system will rely exclusively on the name of the class to determine the size_of_type of AST node and will expect the subtrees to appear in the same order as defined in the grammar file.

 Note that a few AST node classes are already given as a starting point.
 You should not have to modify these (unless otherwise stated in the file).